n8cha/n8cha.github.io/_posts/2019-05-22-the-perfect-pen.md

 tags: []
 ---

-*This piece was originally posted on my [Medium](https://medium.com/swlh/the-perfect-pen-b6aa4a66827f).*
+*This piece was originally published on my [Medium](https://medium.com/swlh/the-perfect-pen-b6aa4a66827f).*

 We all use pens.
 Chances are, if you're reading this, you've got a pen nearby,